 - How you can help

-1Pending further review by the University Assembly, hookas and e-cigarettes are prohibited on campus property until further notice.
-A final decision will be reached in Fall 2015.
+1Pending further review by the University Assembly, hookahs and e-cigarettes are prohibited on campus property until further notice.
+A final decision will be reached during the Fall 2015 semester.